 Registering new patrons: Patrons must show photo identification with their name and address, and a signature.
 Another alternative is a letter that came in the mail in conjunction with a form of photo ID that bears a signature such as a health card, student ID, or credit card.
 A signed copy of a lease in conjunction with a second form of ID may be used as well.
 Patrons may show proof of address on an electronic device in addition to their photo ID.
 Some examples of electronic documentation include: gas bills, credit card bills or bank statements.
 If a patron has a PO Box, they must show proof of address with a valid street address.
 If they work in the Commonwealth they must show a valid paystub, tax ID, and/or business card that lists the MA address.

 Existing patrons: Updating existing patron registration information requires proof of identity and address.
 This includes updating a PIN.
 When a patron has an address and/or expired block, staff must ask for proof of ID and address before updating the Patron Registration workform.
-After you have updated the information, remember to delete the blocks on the Patron Status General workform.
-Failure to delete the blocks will prevent a patron from using the Pay4Print system.

 Existing patrons may use a copy of their library card saved on their electronic device in place of the physical card.